ddantas42/Algorithms/lab02/README.md

 ## Customization
 If you wish to add your own algorithms, or filter the output, simply comment or alter the function the structure on main calls

+### PS
+Selection Sort is expected not to work with random interegers